 Butler has insisted throughout that the whole universe is a moral economy and that we have been supplied with the faculties needed to conduct ourselves properly and to succeed at the various trials and test we are confronted with in this probationary existence.

-In FS.7.16 Butler having acknowledged that self-deception and hypocrisy may seem to give satisfaction presents a sketch of the phenomenology of free choice.
+In FS.7.16 Butler having acknowledged that self-deception and hypocrisy may seem to give satisfaction presents a sketch of the phenomenology of free choice:

 As we are reasonable creatures, and have any regard to ourselves, we ought to lay these things plainly and honestly before our mind, and upon this, act as you please, as you think most fit: make that choice, and prefer that course of life, which you can justify to yourselves, and which sits most easy upon your own mind.